thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 There are multiple ways this problem can be addressed.
 In this article I will present one way of addressing this

-In the previous approach, order is in either `confirmed`/`rejected` state & also the client is stateless
+In the previous approach, `order` will be either in `confirmed`/`rejected` state & the client is stateless

 But in our new approach

 1. Order will have three states namely `initialized`, `confirmed` & `rejected`
+2. And our client would be Stateful
-2. Stateful client & also the client to follow [Redirect after POST](https://www.theserverside.com/news/1365146/Redirect-After-Post) pattern
+3. In addition, the client will follow [Redirect after POST](https://www.theserverside.com/news/1365146/Redirect-After-Post) pattern

-The reason for this redirect is because when the failure like the one in previous scenario happens, we don't want the client to retry and place multiple orders for the same cart when user refreshes his browser.
-The previous patern describes in detail why this is required
+The reason for this redirect is because when client encounters a failure like the one in previous scenario, we don't want the client to retry the operation & place multiple orders for the same cart because user refreshed his browser.
+The previous pattern avoids this situation completely

 Given that, here is our new approach